wellosoft/hashnode/cljurm2fo000109l4hefi4kgl.md

 Continue editing the website online via tools like an online file browser and Visual Studio Code remote development using SSH (my favorite).
 [Read more about it in the documentation](https://domcloud.co/docs/intro/getting-started#managing-website).

 If your website setup comes into a problem, there is [a tool to check its connection](https://domcloud.co/blog/improving-ux-for-newbies#connection-check-api).
 It should be able to troubleshoot common HTTPS and DNS problems.

+This tutorial doesn't cover database migration, but some framework scripts do already handle that (check the script!).
+If in the end, your website has a database problem, you might need to initiate the database yourself.
+[Check the documentation](https://domcloud.co/docs/features/database/) for that.

 That's it!
 I hope this brings new excitement into learning website development.
 Let me know what you think about it 🤓